2.8 Sussex Multi-agency Procedures to Support Adults who Self-neglect

-Reasons for convening a meeting:
+Reason for convening a meeting

-- It has not been possible to coordinate a multi-agency approach through work undertaken until this point.
+- It has not been possible to co-ordinate a multi-agency approach through work undertaken until this point.

 - The level of risk requires formal information sharing and recording of the agreed multi-agency plan.

 A date will also need to be set for a review meeting so that any further specialist assessments can be considered and any revised actions agreed.

-This guidance is not a substitute for agencies seeking legal advice where this is required.
+These procedures are not a substitute for agencies seeking legal advice where this is required.

-- Protect the person’s rights.
+- protect the person’s rights,

-- Meet professional duty of care.
+- meet the professional duty of care, and

-- Which may lead to resolving the situation.
+- may lead to resolving the situation.

-Outcome of the multi-agency meeting:
+Outcome of the multi-agency meeting

-- Updated support plan and risk assessment.
+- Update safeguarding or support plan and risk assessment.

-- Monitoring and review arrangements.
+- Agree monitoring and review arrangements.

 - Agreement regarding the ongoing lead agency.